zrythm/zrythm/doc/user/glossary/intro.rst

     also :term:`Mono`).

   VST2
     A proprietary plugin standard and the predecessor of VST3.
 We do not recommend using this standard.

   VST3
     VST3 is a plugin standard that supersedes :term:`VST2`.
 It is better to use VST3 than VST2, because it is released as :term:`Free software`.
-    However, we recommend using the :term:`LV2`
-    standard instead.

   XRUN
     A buffer overrun or underrun.
 This means that